-- 5.3.1 The warehouse now known as the J Shed appears to have been built during 1895, at a time when Swansea's Prince of Wales Dock was undergoing a period of expansion. - 5.3.2 An advert was placed in the press by the Swansea Harbour Trust in 1895 (South Wales Daily News 28th January 1896) seeking tenders to build a new brick warehouse at the Prince of Wales Dock.
-The contract was awarded to Mr Riddell of Cardiff by March 1895 (Evening Express 4th March 1895) and the new warehouse was constructed by the end of 1895 and operational from January 1896. - 5.3.3 The new warehouse is shown on the 1899 1:2500 Ordnance Survey map.
+- 5.1 The key points from the historical overview in Section 3 are summarised in this section and the Heritage Values which give the J Shed its significance considered. - 5.1.1 The warehouse now known as the J Shed appears to have been built during 1895, at a time when Swansea's Prince of Wales Dock was undergoing a period of expansion. - 5.1.2 An advert was placed in the press by the Swansea Harbour Trust in 1895 (South Wales Daily News 28th January 1896) seeking tenders to build a new brick warehouse at the Prince of Wales Dock.
+The contract was awarded to Mr Riddell of Cardiff by March 1895 (Evening Express 4th March 1895) and the new warehouse was constructed by the end of 1895 and operational from January 1896. - 5.1.3 The new warehouse is shown on the 1899 1:2500 Ordnance Survey map.
 It was located on the West Wharf of the Prince of Wales Dock, standing on a northwest to southeast alignment, parallel to the dock edge.
-A series of rail or tram lines ran between the new warehouse and the dockside, which was about 11 metres from the side of the warehouse. - 5.3.4 A plan of the Prince of Wales Dock dating to 1917 shows the warehouse more clearly.
+A series of rail or tram lines ran between the new warehouse and the dockside, which was about 11 metres from the side of the warehouse. - 5.1.4 A plan of the Prince of Wales Dock dating to 1917 shows the warehouse more clearly.
 By this time a small extension had been added to the northern end of the building.
 A fire insurance map of 1929 also shows the warehouse, with its northern extension described as a corn warehouse.
-This insurance plan records that the main warehouse stored tinplate on the ground floor and sugar on the first floor. - 5.3.5 During the wartime Blitz of 1941, J Shed suffered significant damage when a German bomb landed close to its northern end.
+This insurance plan records that the main warehouse stored tinplate on the ground floor and sugar on the first floor. - 5.1.5 During the wartime Blitz of 1941, J Shed suffered significant damage when a German bomb landed close to its northern end.
 This caused the destruction of the corn store adjacent to the north gable wall and the demolition of the whole of the northern bay of the brick warehouse.
-The building appears to have been left unused for many years after this event.
+The building appears to have been left unused for many years after this event. - 5.1.6 It was not until after 1958 that the West Wharf was put back into use and the J Shed rebuilt to its present form.
+As the Prince of Wales Dock declined in importance and by the end of the 20th century had ceased to operate and the Prince of Wales Dock and J Shed were effectively redundant.

-- 5.3.6 It was not until after 1958 that the West Wharf was put back into use and the J Shed rebuilt to its present form.
-As the Prince of Wales Dock declined in importance and by the end of the 20th century had ceased to operate and the Prince of Wales Dock and J Shed were effectively redundant. - 5.3.7 In the early 21st century, the SA1 Waterfront Scheme has seen the Prince of Wales Dock and J Shed transformed.
+- 5.1.7 In the early 21st century, the SA1 Waterfront Scheme has seen the Prince of Wales Dock and J Shed transformed.
 New offices and residential buildings have been constructed around the dock and in 2004 planning permission was granted to convert J Shed into a "live, work, play loft-style development".
 The building received a new roof and was redesigned internally to include bars, restaurants, offices and residential spaces.
 Externally it was modified to enhance and add to its industrial characteristics and reflect its history as an important dock building.
-It is now one of few original structures standing at the Prince of Wales Dock.
+It is now one of few original structures standing at the Prince of Wales Dock. - 5.2 The significance of the building is drawn from each of the four heritage values.